espoirMur/espoir.github.io-old/_posts/2018-08-10-Find-and-replace.md

-find replace in atom
+find replace in atom text editor

 The problem
-we need to replace data['attribute'] with data.get('attribute') in atom text editor or another test editor.
+we need to replace data['attribute'] with data.get('attribute') in atom text editor or another text editor.

 find data\[(\S+)\]